gcosne/slithery/README.md

 - First clone the repo: `git clone https://github.com/greysome/slithery`
 - Then `cd` into slithery and run the script with default configuration: `python main.py`
+- Have fun!
+Use the default i,k,j and l keys to move.

 ## Configuration
 There is an editable configuration file, `slithery.conf`, which stores the default settings.